Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Safety Alignment Endows Models with Refusal-Based Harmfulness Detection

+Safety-aligned LLMs tend to exhibit distinct response behaviors as input prompts vary in harmfulness, and this tendency is reflected in their refusal feature, which can serve as a signal for harmfulness classification.
+While base models can sometimes provide a weak discriminative signal, we observe that this property is more pronounced and reliable in safety aligned models.

+To validate this hypothesis, we measure the cosine similarity between the feature of each input prompt and a refusal feature in both base and safety-aligned models, and then assess whether harmful and harmless prompts can be separated on the refusal feature.
+Figure~\ref{fig:bloxplot} shows the resulting distributions for BeaverTails (harmful)~(\cite{ji2023beavertails}) and Alpaca (harmless)~(\cite{alpaca}).
+Safety-aligned models yield more clearly separated similarity distributions, enabling more reliable discrimination, whereas base models exhibit substantial overlap, though not complete indistinguishability.
+Numerical results in Table~\ref{tab:analysis_accuracy} confirm this trend, safety-aligned models achieve higher classification accuracy than the base models for both harmful and harmless prompts.

-We conduct additional analyses on GSM8K~\cite{cobbe2021gsm8k}, SST2~\cite{socher-etal-2013-recursive}, and AGNEWS~\cite{Zhang2015CharacterlevelCN} datasets, which are used during the finetuning stage.
-Similar to Fig.~1 and Table~1 in the main manuscript, we used BeaverTails~\cite{ji2023beavertails} as the harmful data and GSM8K, SST2, and AGNEWS as the harmless data, and employed Llama3-8B~\cite{llama3modelcard} as the model architecture.
-Figure~\ref{fig:supple_bloxplot} illustrates the similarity distributions between input prompt features and the refusal feature, while Table~\ref{tab:supple_analysis_accuracy} reports the classification accuracy for each dataset using its corresponding optimal threshold.
-Unlike Alpaca dataset~\cite{alpaca}, which contains general-purpose prompts, the downstream task datasets (GSM8K, SST2, AGNEWS) consist of domain-specific prompts and therefore differ in data distribution from BeaverTails.
-As a result, these datasets are slightly distinguishable even in the base model.
-However, aligned models exhibit more distinct similarity distributions and higher classification accuracy, while the ReFT model achieves the clearest separation and the highest classification performance.
-These results, consistent with Fig.~1 and Table~1 in the main manuscript, further support the generalization and reliability of our analysis.
+We further extend the analysis to GSM8K~(\cite{cobbe2021gsm8k}), SST2~(\cite{socher-etal-2013-recursive}), and AGNEWS~(\cite{Zhang2015CharacterlevelCN}), which are used during finetuning.
+Following the same setup as in Fig.~\ref{fig:bloxplot} and Table~\ref{tab:analysis_accuracy}, we use BeaverTails as harmful data and GSM8K, SST2, and AGNEWS as harmless data with LLaMA3-8B~(\cite{dubey2024llama3herdmodels}).
+Figure~\ref{fig:supple_bloxplot} reports cosine similarity distributions and Table~\ref{tab:supple_analysis_accuracy} reports accuracy using the optimal threshold per dataset.
+Since these downstream datasets are domain-specific and differ from BeaverTails in distribution, the base model shows some separability.
+Nevertheless, safety-aligned models consistently produce clearer separation and higher accuracy, and Ref-Teacher yields the most distinct separation and the strongest classification performance.